momswife/LoA/content/Aerathon - Eternal Labyrinths/Archive/Calendar of Aerathon.md

 ### **The Months of Aerathon**

-Each month is tied to **cosmic and elemental forces**, shaping the land, weather, and magical influences.
+Each month is tied to cosmic and elemental forces, shaping the land, weather, and magical influences.

 |**Month Name**|**Season**|**Meaning & Influence**|
 |---|---|---|